aboelkassem/Software-and-Service-Oriented-Architecture/Software Architecture/README.md

 - **Project Managers** ⇒ Software architecture provides useful information to help them identify possible risks, manage the project successfully and understand task dependencies.
 - **Clients** ⇒ Clients make important decision about the system like **funding**, if there a good architecture to understand what they are paying for and their needs are met.
 - **End Users** ⇒ They care that if the app "works well" for them

+### Kruchten's 4 + 1 Model View (4 plus 1 view model)

+There are several considerations to capture the complete the behavior of the software system.

+- **Logical View** ⇒ One consideration is the **functionality** of the software that satisfy what a client wants, which call **Logical View** which focuses on the functionality of the system and the objects found within it.
+- **Process View ⇒** Another consideration is how the software executes? including characteristics like the efficiency of the system, performance and scalability called **Process View** which focus in the process of implementing the Logical View.
+- **Development View ⇒** The Implementation, the structure and its the programming languages of your software can considered as **Development View.**
+- **Physical View** ⇒ The physical components that are needed to deploy like one server for database and other host for your web clients, **Physical view** plan how these elements interact to deploy the system correctly.

+Without knowing what the system achieve for its users, it would be **difficult** to detail these views.

+These views together are from **Kruchten's 4 + 1 View Model**, that do follow these 4 views and perspectives to create software architecture instead of one single perspective of the system.

+- **Logical View** ⇒ focuses on achieving the **functional requirements** of a system and the services that should be provided to end users.
+You can create **UML Class Diagram** that illustrates the objects in the logical view and also describe database schemes.
+- **Process View ⇒** focuses on achieving the **Non-functional requirements** to specify the qualities for the system like performance and availability. **UML Sequence Diagram** help for illustrating the methods and how they are executed and its order, **UML Activity Diagram** can illustrate the processes or activities for a system
+- **Development View ⇒** focuses of details of software development and considers elements like programming languages, libraries and tools, also beside code it handles project management details like scheduling, budgets and work assignments.
+- **Physical View** ⇒ focuses on handles logical, process and development views in different nodes or hardware for running the system, a UML Deployment Diagram express how the pieces of a system are deployed into hardware.

+No all software architectures need to be documented using 4 + 1 view model, if any of the view is useless so can be ignored.